Glitch752/bad-cms/README.md

 In the future, this app will let you create all kinds of sites, like blogs and portfolios.

 ## [ todo ]
-- Create releases for the app [ in progress ]
-- Work on the visual layout editor [ in progress ]
+- Make the visual layout editor easier to use
 - Let the user organize the workspace
 - Make the app more accessible
 - Add multiple themes
 - Add multiple languages / translations
+- Visual node-based javascript editor???

 ## Installing